 Infectious agents (leptospirosis or viral); sometimes vets will say the cause of liver disease is unknown but testing for a viral infection can sometimes implicate liver damage.
-I find working with the immune system in these cases and supporting the liver is essential.
+We find working with the immune system in these cases and supporting the liver function is essential.
 Several types of infections may affect the liver, including bacterial, fungal, and parasitic diseases.

 Severe trauma; your pet could have been in a terrible accident that involved the liver area.
 Trauma can cause damage so understanding that trauma is important.

 Pharmaceuticals; the overuse or poor tolerance of phenobarbital, NSAIDs, paracetamol and other drugs may be implicated in liver disease.

 Vaccinosis; we are keen on safe vaccinations.
 We adhere and recommend the WSAVA vaccination guidelines as a minimum (world small animal veterinary association).
 MPN promote titer testing over vaccinating yearly and 3 yearly, due to the potential immune impact on genes, detoxification and health.

 A variety of blood tests can be used in detecting and diagnosing liver disease.
 Mostly blood tests of liver enzymes can establish is something is going on.
 X‑rays and ultrasonography can further help your vet determine liver size, irregularities, damage, gallstones, and diseases of the gallbladder.